 After working 10 rows, cut the white color, leaving a long tail to weave in later, and work your ten SC with the light purple.
 (Your rows should have started and ended with the white.)
 After your 10th SC, work in the dark purple.
 If this is confusing, here is a video clip that may help:

 You are always working over the yarn not in use.
-If this is confusing, refer to the video clip below to get a glimpse of how easy this is to do.
+If this is confusing, refer to the video clip below.
+In it I explain how to begin the gingham stitch and change colors.
+I also talk about different color choices you can make if you don’t want to do purple.

 And here is the finished gingham blanket!
 I added a simple shell border.

 First, before starting the border for this purple gingham crochet blanket, I wove in all my ends.
 Then, I joined in one of the corners, chained one then worked one SC into that space.
 Then I worked one SC into each space around the whole blanket, working 3 SC into each corner.
 When I returned to the starting chain, I work the final 2 SC, then slip stitched to the first, chained one, and then turned.
 I worked another row of all SC around the entire blanket again and did 3 SC into each corner.

 I slip stitched again when I returned to the starting SC, chained one and turned.
 I worked one SC into that corner then skipped over two SC, worked 6 DC.
 Skip 2 again, work one SC, SK 2, work 6 DC.
 I worked this pattern around the entire blanket again.
 And, I did not add anything for the corners.
 I just kept the pattern going and it worked out perfectly.
 I joined at the end of the round to the first SC, and tied off.